Best UK eSIM for Business Travel and Digital Nomads

 For a smooth video call, you need three things:

 Budget eSIMs that route your traffic through a central server (often in Hong Kong, Singapore, or the Netherlands) add significant latency.
-You might see 200-300ms round-trip times, which makes video calls feel laggy and unnatural.
-You end up talking over each other, there’s a delay in facial expressions, and the whole experience becomes exhausting.
+You might see 200-300ms round-trip times.
+That makes video calls feel laggy and unnatural.
+You end up talking over each other.
+There’s a delay in facial expressions.
+The whole experience becomes exhausting.

-Roami’s direct connection to UK networks means your traffic stays local.
+Roami connects directly to UK networks, so your traffic stays local.
 Round-trip times are typically 15-30ms on a good 5G connection, and rarely above 60ms even on 4G.
 That’s indistinguishable from a wired broadband connection for video calling purposes.

-For comparison, our UK eSIM ranking comparison tests multiple providers head-to-head on the same routes, and the difference in video call quality between a direct-carrier eSIM and a budget roaming eSIM is night and day.
+For comparison, the UK eSIM ranking comparison tests multiple providers head-to-head on the same routes, and the difference in video call quality between a direct-carrier eSIM and a budget roaming eSIM is night and day.
+Independent testing by RootMetrics confirms EE leads UK performance in most metro areas.

-Why would a provider block tethering?
+Why would any provider block tethering?
 Because they want you to buy a separate eSIM for each device.
 It’s a commercial decision, not a technical one.
-A properly provisioned eSIM on a modern UK network can handle tethering without any issues.
+A properly provisioned eSIM on a modern UK network handles tethering without any issues.

 Multi-Device Strategies